Context-Aware Semantic Segmentation via Stage-Wise Attention: Related Work

-(iv) \emph{Boundary refinement/ensemble:} CascadePSP~\cite{CascadePSP}, MagNet~\cite{Magnet}, and FCtL~\cite{FcTL} emphasize progressive refinement and multi-scale ensembling to fix boundary errors.
-Most of these approaches rely on mid/late fusion, where HR and LR features interact after substantial single-stream processing, whereas early fusion can be beneficial when both inputs share similar representational spaces~\cite{Baltrusaitis2019Survey}.

 \paragraph{Single-stream HR backbones.} An alternative to dual-stream fusion is to rely on hierarchical vision transformers or multi-scale CNNs that capture locality and globality within a single stream.
-Representative examples include Swin Transformer~\cite{swin, swinv2} and PVT~\cite{pvt,pvtv2}, alongside UHR-oriented single-stream variants~\cite{CMTFNet,multi_scale_progressive,MSTRANS,MESTRANS,GLAM,MFNet}.While these models improve scalability compared to vanilla ViT, balancing spatial resolution and memory for truly UHR inputs remains challenging.
+Representative examples include Swin Transformer~\cite{swin, swinv2} and PVT~\cite{pvt,pvtv2}, alongside UHR-oriented single-stream variants~\cite{CMTFNet,multi_scale_progressive,MSTRANS,MESTRANS,GLAM,MFNet}.
+Recent efficient transformer variants also aim to mitigate the quadratic cost of self-attention through architectural approximations or more scalable attention patterns~\cite{Linformer,Performer,FocalNet}.
+While these models improve scalability compared to vanilla ViT, balancing spatial resolution and memory for truly UHR inputs remains challenging.

-\paragraph{Fusion mechanisms and module placement.} Despite the intuitive complementarity of HR and LR signals, many dual-stream models still perform simple mid/late fusion (concatenation/summation).
-Attention-based alignment between heterogeneous resolutions is less explored at \emph{multiple} depths, even though cross-attention provides a systematic mechanism to condition HR features on LR context (and vice versa) early enough to guide subsequent hierarchy building.
-Works like DESformer~\cite{DESFormer} introduces a mid-level, multi-depth Feature Interaction Module that fuses CNN and Transformer features inside the encoder.
-A more complex mechanism like CTCFNet~\cite{CTCFNet} uses a CNN–Transformer backbone and fuses local and global features at the same scale via a mid-to-late Feature Aggregation Module and a bi-directional decoder.
-This landscape motivates designs that : (a) adopt stronger backbones than shallow CNNs for at least one stream, and (b) enable lightweight, stage-wise cross-attention to inject context into HR processing before irreversible locality is set.
+\paragraph{Fusion mechanisms and module placement.} Despite the intuitive complementarity of HR and LR signals, many dual-stream models still rely on concatenation or summation at mid or late stages.
+Attention-based alignment between heterogeneous resolutions is less explored across multiple depths, even though cross-attention provides a systematic way to condition HR features on LR context early in the hierarchy.
+DESformer~\cite{DESFormer} introduces a multi-depth feature interaction module inside the encoder, while CTCFNet~\cite{CTCFNet} combines CNN-Transformer features through a mid-to-late aggregation module and a bi-directional decoder.
+More recently, Boosting Dual-Stream~\cite{boosting} revisits the dual-stream paradigm with uncertainty-guided HR/LR interaction.
+Compared with these works, CASWiT uses two hierarchical transformer branches and lightweight stage-wise cross-attention from the earliest encoder stages, and further couples this design with SimMIM-style pretraining~\cite{SimMIM}.

-\paragraph{Most recent advances: Resolution-Biased Uncertainty.} This recent work~\cite{boosting} revisits the dual-stream paradigm with an explicit estimator of resolution-biased uncertainties in the LR stream, using them to guide HR/LR interaction.
-Compared to selection-based methods (e.g., PPN) and all-pixel models (e.g., ISDNet, WSDNet), it shows that modeling where LR cues are reliable can further improve dual-stream effectiveness without heavy iterative costs.